mosaicnetworks/babble/docs/fastsync.rst

 immediately diverge from the main chain because it will obtain different state hashes upon committing new blocks.

-Improvements and Furter Work
+Improvements and Further Work
 ----------------------------

 The protocol is not entirely watertight yet; there are edge cases that could quickly lead to forks and diverging nodes.

-1) Events above the Frame that reference parents from "below" the Frame.
+1) Although it is unlikely, Events above the Frame that reference parents from "below" the Frame.
 These Events will fail to be inserted into the Hashgraph, and the node would stop making progress.

-2) The snapshot is not direcly linked to the Blockchain, only indirectly through resulting StateHashes.
+2) The snapshot is not directly linked to the Blockchain, only indirectly through resulting StateHashes.

 Both these issues could be addressed with a general retry mechanism, whereby the